Prospects will sometimes reach out and ask for a discount before they even sign up for a trial. What do you do when that happens?

 Always be wary of prospects that don't want to do their homework upfront.
-Nothing sucks more than a new customer that cancels immediately after having created a ton of support and onboarding cost.
+Nothing sucks more than a new customer that cancels immediately after your company invested a ton of time on support, onboarding, and Customer Success.

 The problem with people trying to negotiate pricing before testing your product is that you are forced to negotiate on price rather than value.

-The more time people invest in your product the more "invested" they become and naturally the harder it is for them to "throw away" the time they put into exploring your product and making it part of their daily workflow.
+The more time people invest in your product, the more invested they become and naturally the harder it is for them to "throw away" the time they put into exploring your product and making it part of their daily workflow.

 You always want to postpone the most difficult/complex parts of the sales negotiation till the end of the sales cycle.
 That way you ensure the right amount of momentum as you move forward in the sales process and avoid too much upfront friction.

 "Thanks for inquiring about pricing options!
 Why don't you sign up for a trial and give the product a go?
-If you find out that it's a great fit I'll take care of you and make sure you get a price that makes you happy.
+If you find out that it's a great fit, I'll take care of you and make sure you get a price that makes you happy.
 Sound fair enough?"